 Caffeine (coffee, tea, chocolate, cola, energy drinks) is a drug, a strong stimulant that actually generates a stress reaction in the body.
 Try going for three weeks without caffeine.
-Most people feel more relaxed, less jittery or nervous, sleep better, have more energy, less heartburn and fewer muscle aches.
-What is a good alternative drink?
+Most people feel more relaxed and less jittery or nervous, sleep better, have more energy, and experience less heartburn and fewer muscle aches.
+What’s a good alternative drink?
 Green tea may be the best because it contains vitamins A, B, C and E, and improves circulation and metabolism.
 Most varieties of green tea do have some caffeine but at levels that are a fraction of that of coffee, colas or energy drinks.

 L-Theanine has been fairly well-researched and is believed to:

 - Boost energy levels

 - Decrease stress and anxiety (provides relaxation without drowsiness)